Ectras/rust-kahypar/README.md

 # kahypar-sys

+The documentation can be found [here](https://quantum-research.pages.gitlab.lrz.de/tensornetworksimulation/kahypar-sys).

-Might require a `sudo apt libboost-program-options-dev` for building
+Might require a `sudo apt libboost-program-options-dev` for building.